exo-lang/exo-artifact/README.md

 It will also produce matplotlib versions of the plots found in the paper and leave them in sgemm.png and conv.png, respectively.

+The evaluation script should not take an especially long time to run.
+In our test environment, which uses an Intel i9-7900X CPU, it completes in under 3 minutes.

+Note that our implementation requires the use of AVX-512 instructions.
+If your CPU does not support these instructions, then...
+(TODO)

 If, while running the evaluation script, you see the message

 ```